How to Search for Folders Only by Name in Windows 11

 Refining your search with advanced query syntax

-• name:("Family Photos") – Search for folders with the exact name “Family Photos.”
+• name:("Family Photos") – This finds folders named exactly “Family Photos.”

-• name:~=("family photos") – Search for folders with names that are similar to “family photos,” such as “Family_Photos” or “familyphotos.”
+• name:~=("family photos") – This looks for folders with names close to “family photos,” like “Family_Photos” or “familyphotos.”

 Search folders only with advanced query syntax